SumoLogic/sumologic-documentation/docs/integrations/security-threat-detection/imperva-incapsula.md

 | count by policy_type
 | top 10 policy_type by _count
 ```
 ## Collecting Logs for the Imperva-Incapsula WAF app
-## Collecting Logs for the Imperva-Incapsula WAF app

 This section provides instructions on configuring log collection for the Imperva - Incapsula Web Application Firewall App, as well as query samples.